wdporter/i-am-that-ebook/src/86-the-unknown-is-the-home-of-the-real/readme.md

 Freedom from the ego-self is the fruit of self-inquiry.</p>

 <p><b>Q:</b> There was a time when I was most displeased with myself.
-Now I have met my *guru* and I am at peace after having surrendered myself to him completely.</p>
+Now I have met my <i>guru</i> and I am at peace after having surrendered myself to him completely.</p>

 <p><b>M:</b> If you watch your daily life you will see that you have surrendered nothing.
-You have merely added the word ‘surrender’ to your vocabulary and made your *guru* into a peg to hang your problems on.
-Real surrender means doing nothing unless prompted by your *guru*.
+You have merely added the word ‘surrender’ to your vocabulary and made your <i>guru</i> into a peg to hang your problems on.
+Real surrender means doing nothing unless prompted by your <i>guru</i>.
-You step, so to speak, aside and let your *guru* live your life.
+You step, so to speak, aside and let your <i>guru</i> live your life.
 You merely watch and wonder how easily he solves the problems which to you seemed insoluble.</p>

 <p><b>Q:</b> As I sit here, I see the room, the people.